LabInternetPub/Exam2022_Unsolved/README.md

 We would like to have a new entrypoint in our REST API that list only the **id, title and duration** of all tracks in our system.
 You can add the entry GET /api/tracksCore to get the required track information.
 Note that you need to
-1. Create a DTO with the three required fields of tracks
+1. Create a DTO with the three required track fields
 2. Add a new method to the TrackRepository that returns an object of the DTO created in point 1.
-Recall that you if the column names of the selection matches the filed names of the DTO live is easier.
+Recall that, if the column names of the selection matches the filed names of the DTO, live is easier.
 3. Add a new method to the TrackController that calls the method in the TrackRepository
 5. Add the entry point to the ApollofyRestController that calls the method in the TrackController Well, the previous points are the TODOs for this exercise